spryker/spryker-docs/docs/scos/user/features/202108.0/gift-cards-feature-overview.md

 In a Spryker-based shop, the gift cards follow the same rules and bought as products and can even be bundles.
 However, they are purely virtual and do not require shipping.
 A gift card can be applied as a voucher and redeemed to pay an order.
 Therefore, the gift cards have two characteristics: a product characteristic and a voucher (+payment method) characteristic.
 When a gift card is bought, it is treated like a product.
 When it is applied, it’s a *voucher* that can be used as a payment method.

 Gift cards have variants just like abstract products.
-For example, a New Year Gift Card can have all the different values—50 Euro, 100 Euro, etc. In this case, the New Year Gift Card would be handled like an abstract product, and 50 Euro, 100 Euro, etc. gift cards would be its variants.
+For example, a New Year Gift Card can have all the different values—50 Euro and 100 Euro.
+In this case, the New Year Gift Card would be handled like an abstract product, and 50 Euro and 100 Euro gift cards would be its variants.

 When a customer puts a gift card to cart, they can change a variant, quantity and remove it from cart, just like any abstract product.
 It should be noted, however, that no discounts are applied to gift card products since the price paid for the gift card must equal the value of the gift card.
 Even though technically it is possible to have different amounts for gift card’s price and value (say, the gift card price is 100 Euro, however, the gift card value is 150 Euro), you need to consult your local legislation to make sure it would be legal in your country.
 ![Gift cards](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Gift+Cards/Gift+Cards+Purchase+and+Redeeming/gift_card.png)